amirhosein-mesbah/Deep_Learning/Relation_Extraction/README.md

 I use 3 Configurations for Training a bi-LSTM Network:
 - bi-LSTM using Glove Embeddings (pre-trained)
 - bi-LSTM using random initialized embedding
-- bi-LSTM using random initialized embedding with addition of max and average poolin layers
+- bi-LSTM using random initialized embedding with addition of max and average pooling layers

 loss and accuracy during training are shown below

 ![loss during training](loss.jpg "loss")